amosbastian/fpl/docs/classes/user.rst

 User
 ================

+.. module:: fpl

-Information for the :class:`User` is taken from the following endpoint:
+Information for the :class:`User <fpl.models.user.User>` is taken from the following endpoint:

     https://fantasy.premierleague.com/drf/entry/3808385

-An example of what information a :class:`User` contains is shown below:
+An example of what information a :class:`User <fpl.models.user.User>` contains is shown below:

 .. code-block:: javascript